-Child logs were completed on 595 students in Primary Project.
-A total of 7,973 contacts (individual sessions with children) occurred; the average number of sessions = 13.4; and the average length of time for sessions = 31 minutes
+Child logs were completed on 567 students in Primary Project.
+A total of 7,478 contacts (individual sessions with children) occurred; the average number of sessions = 13; and the average length of time for sessions = 31 minutes.

-To determine the impact of the program, we examine the effect sizes of the change between the initial and the final T-CRS assessment for children completing the program.
-The standard to be used when looking at impact will be change equivalent to one-quarter of a standard deviation or greater.
+To determine the impact of the program, we examine the effect sizes of the change from the initial and the final T-CRS assessment for children completing the program.
+The standard to be used when looking at impact will be change equivalent to one-quarter of a standard deviation (0.25) or greater.
 This is consistent with the standard employed by the What Works Clearinghouse (WWC), part of the U.S. Department of Education's Institute of Education Sciences (IES).
 The effect sizes for each of the T-CRS subscales have been computed for the Primary Project referred subsample that was initially at risk for that specific problem behavior.
 For example, since only certain students were deemed at risk for behavior control problems, the effect size calculations for behavior control only consider children who were initially scored at or below the 30th percentile on that subscale.
 A separate effect size is provided for each of the four T-CRS subscale scores.

-For the 2015-16 school year, Primary Project T-CRS scores effect sizes for the four at risk subgroups were:
+For the 2016-17 school year, Primary Project T-CRS scores' effect sizes for the four at risk subgroups were:

-- 0.50 for the Behavior control at risk subgroup (N=363) - 1.21 for the Task orientation at risk subgroup (N=304) - 1.36 for the Assertiveness at risk subgroup (N=236) - 0.86 for the Peer social skills at risk subgroup (N=296)
+0.45 for the Behavior Control at risk subgroup (N=314)

+1.26 for the Task Orientation at risk subgroup (N=268)

+1.34 for the Assertiveness at risk subgroup (N=198)

+0.74 for the Peer Social Skills at risk subgroup (N=238)